Introduction

 Practical Tips for Optimizing Joist Material Choice

-- Consult Structural Engineers: Always seek professional advice to determine the most suitable material based on load requirements and building codes.
+- Consult Structural Engineers: Always seek professional advice to determine the most suitable material based on load requirements and applicable building codes.

-- Regular Inspections: Periodically check joists for signs of wear, damage, or deterioration, especially in environments prone to moisture or pests.
+- Conduct Regular Inspections: Periodically check joists for signs of wear, damage, or deterioration, especially in environments prone to moisture or pests.

 What role does the span and spacing of the joist play?